Sibusiso-M/battleships_game_final/README.md

     Rules: a battleship is sunk when all of its locations are hit.

 ### Game Over ###
-    The game is complete when three ships are sunk the game is over.
+    The game is complete when three ships are sunk.